mountaintom/TensorFlowServing-InceptionClient/README.md

 ## Note

 There are a few refinements I plan to add to this project, as they are properly tested.
-The protobuf files may need to be recompiled if you version of Protocol Buffers does not match the one I used.
+The protobuf files may need to be recompiled if your version of Protocol Buffers does not match the one I used.
 I will put back the automatic proto file complilation as soon as it is tested.

 In the meantime the protofiles may be compiled as follows: